chef-davin/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_hosted_zones.md

 </div>

-Use the `aws_hosted_zones` resource to test the hosted zones configuration.
+Use the `aws_hosted_zones` InSpec audit resource to test the properties of multiple AWS Route53 hosted zones.

+The `AWS::Route53::HostedZone` creates a new public or private hosted zone.

+For additional information, including details on parameters and properties, see the [AWS documentation on the `AWS::Route53::HostedZone` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html).

 ## Installation